Effective Date: April 14, 2003

 We may also combine the health information we have with health information from other health care providers to compare how we are doing and see where we can make improvements in the services we offer.
 We will remove information that identifies you from this set of health information so others may use it to study health care and health care delivery without learning who the specific consumers are.

-We may use or disclose your information to notify or assist in notifying a family member, personal representative, or another person responsible for your care, of your location and general condition.
+Notification.
+We may use or disclose your information to notify or assist in notifying a family member, personal representative, or another person responsible for your care or payment for care, of your location and general condition.
 If we are unable to reach your family member or personal representative, then we may leave a message for them at the phone number that they have provided us.

 - To prevent or control disease, injury or disability;